WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

 Namelist.fire
 ^^^^^^^^^^^^^

 The fuel characteristics required in Rothermel’s equation, such as fuel load, fuel height, surface area to volume ratio, and fuel moisture content, are specified in this file.
-Sample “namelist.fire” files provided with WRF-Fire (located at test/em_fire directory) are based on Anderson’s 13 fuel category, and they can be modified using a text editor.
+Sample “namelist.fire” files provided with WRF-Fire (located at test/em_fire directory) are based on Anderson’s 13 fuel category [4], and they can be modified using a text editor.
 Moreover, the general structure of this file is same as the “namelist.input’ file.
 Available sections and options in this file are described in the rest of this section.

 ..
 Note:: same as “namelist.input”, modifying one of the sample files is highly recommended.